 We have created legal research guides on a number of common topics, such as researching case law, statutes, and secondary sources.
 Research guides are lists of librarian-recommended resources on your specific topic, and are an excellent starting point for any legal research project.
 See our research guides here.

-UW Law faculty and staff may have Research Services librarians post papers for them.
+UW Law faculty and staff may have Public Services librarians post papers for them.
 Contact Mary Whisner (firstname.lastname@example.org) and Maya Swanes (email@example.com).
 More information is available on our SSRN guide.

 A listing of the databases available to UW Law faculty can be found here.